 The true beauty of running in a city as amazing as Bristol is that it gives you the best excuse possible to get outside your door and explore the surrounding areas.
-But if you are getting fed up with plodding your same old route, we’ve teamed up with our on-the-ground running team Southville Running Club to give you a few suggestions to spice up your training.
+If you are getting fed up with plodding your same old route, we’ve teamed up with our on-the-ground running team Southville Running Club to give you a few suggestions to spice up your training.

 Trooper’s Hill Local Nature Reserve near St George is a very unusual but stunning craggy landscape overlooking the River Avon.
 It’s a former mining spot, so its dips and valleys are because of its former activity, and there’s plenty of natural features to keep any runner entertained in terms of scenery as well as twists and turns.

 It’s not a massive area, but a few laps of the ups and downs of the hill, reaching up to the chimney, will certainly leave you gasping for breath – so you will want to make sure you stop at the top and breathe in the stunning views of Bristol.

 There is so, so much more to Bristol than the inner city, local areas such as Clifton, Stokes Croft and the centre itself – although it can remain largely undiscovered if you don’t ever need to go there for a specific reason.
 From Thornbury to the steep hills around Dundry, the city is brimming with hidden trails and scenic runs

 Keynsham, the sleepy but up-and-coming village bang in the middle of Bristol and Bath.
 Starting off by the leisure centre, you can make your way out to Willsbridge where you can join up with the Cycle Path.
 Take a turn off at Saltford and run in back toward Keynsham – et voila – a very scenic 10k.
 There’s even a route already mapped out online for you to follow if you’re not keen on mapping it out yourself.